grpc/proposal/A51-xds-custom-backend-metrics.md

 ```

 All the methods above should be thread safe.
-Allowing updating each metric key individually is convenient for a server application to adopt where it
+Allowing updating each metric key individually is convenient for a server application to adopt when it
-comes with multiple isolated components and each generates their own set of metrics.
+has multiple isolated components and each generates their own set of metrics.

 A minimum reporting interval (30s by default) could be configured when creating the service.
 The minimum report interval is the lower bound of the OOB metrics report period.
 It means, in the